-The lockdown, caused by the Coronavirus, has taught us that doing a lot of things at home can be time and money saving.
+The lockdown, caused by the Coronavirus, has taught us that doing a lot of things at home can be time- and money-saving.
 But when it comes to using a laser for hair removal, the number one question on our lips isn’t how much money or time we save, it is ‘is at-home laser hair removal safe’?

 Laser hair removal at home is relatively safe.
-Companies that manufacture at-home laser devices equip it with fewer configurations, safety switches, simple controls and less power to guarantee your safety.
+Companies that manufacture at-home laser devices equip it with fewer configurations, safety switches, simple controls, and less power to guarantee your safety.
 However, you can further guarantee your safety by following the instructions on the manual of your laser device, and other precautionary measures we’ll discuss in this article.

-In addition to discussing safety measures to apply while using laser devices for hair removal at home, we also discuss how laser works for hair removal and how to get satisfactory results using at-home laser devices.
+In addition to discussing safety measures to apply while using laser devices for hair removal at home, we also discuss how a laser works for hair removal and how to get satisfactory results using at-home laser devices.

 First things first,…

 The safety or otherwise of domestic laser hair removal treatment depends on the device being used.
 According to a project carried out by Godfrey Town and Caerwyn Ash, for a laser device to be classified as safe for home use, it must be:

 Complex or sophisticated laser devices belong in the clinic or hospital where there are expert laser operatives.
 You shouldn’t need any special skills or knowledge to be able to use at-home laser devices.